Asthma Management In Dentistry

 Several triggers can cause your asthma symptoms to flare up, and may include allergies, infections, and strong odors or fumes that you may come in contact with during the course of your day.
 Once you are exposed to a certain trigger, and have an asthmatic reaction, your airways also become more sensitive to other triggers.
 This is why it is vitally important to manage the symptoms of asthma immediately.
 An important note is that airway inflammation may always be present even when asthma patients are not showing symptoms.

 Quick Asthma Facts

--There is no cure for asthma, but asthma can be managed with proper prevention, relaxation techniques, and treatment.
+-There is no known cure for asthma, but asthma can be managed with proper prevention, relaxation techniques, and medical treatment.

 -Asthma has a genetic component.
 If only one parent has asthma, chances are 1 in 3 that each child will have asthma.
 If both parents have asthma, it is much more likely (7 in 10) that their children will have asthma.